dillonHe/EasyEDA-Documents/Tutorial/spiceSimulation.md

 For an alternative method of probing voltages on nets and currents through the EasyEDA Ammeter component, see [Probe](#h.tqz4ifmtwxqz).

 ## Checking models and subckts

 You then need to check that all the devices in the simulation schematic have the necessary and the correct spice models and/or subckts.

-Missing spice models and subckts will be indicated in the Simulation Results… dialog after attempting to run a simulation but it is much easier to do this before uyou try to run a simulation.
+Missing spice models and subckts will be indicated in the Simulation Results… dialog after attempting to run a simulation but it is much easier to do this before you try to run a simulation.

 Simple components such as resistors, capacitors and inductors do not pull models into the netlist because their models are built-in to Ngspice at a very low level but almost all other components will pull in either a .model statement or a set of line enclosed in the .subckt … .ends spice keywords.